MinimalCompact/thumbor/recipes/kubernetes/README.md

 ```

 This example uses [thumbor-cloud-storage](https://github.com/Superbalist/thumbor-cloud-storage) loader to read images.
-Either change it, or make usre your project and buket are configured.
+Either change it, or make sure your project and bucket are configured.

 ```
 - name: LOADER
   value: "thumbor_cloud_storage.loaders.cloud_storage_loader"